Best Bathroom Faucets for Your Home

-If you are replacing an old faucet or installing one in a new bathroom, you will have no trouble finding one to complement your décor.
-With an array of styles and finishes to choose from, you will find the bath faucet that best expresses your home's look without sacrificing performance.
+If you are replacing an old faucet or installing one in a new bathroom, you will have no trouble finding one to complement your decor.
+With an array of styles and finishes to choose from, you can find the bath faucet that best expresses your home's look without sacrificing performance.

 This guide will help you understand your faucet options.

-Consider the size of the space that the sink and faucet are located.
-Very large vanities may look great with a faucet that takes up more space, like a 3-piece faucet with the handles spread 8 inches apart, whereas tighter spaces may be better suited for smaller, more compact fixtures like a one piece, or “centerset” faucet or a single hole faucet.
+Consider the size of the space where the sink and faucet are located.
+Very large vanities may look great with a faucet that takes up more space, like a three-piece faucet with the handles spread 8-inches apart.
+Tighter spaces may be better suited for smaller, more compact fixtures, like a one-piece or centerset faucet or a single hole faucet.
 Also, ensure that the plumbing for the faucet you choose will fit in the space you have.